medcomdk/dk_MunicipalityObservationResults/input/pagecontent/StructureDefinition-medcom-homecare-diagnosticreport-intro.md

 #### Use of security labet on patient consent
 If a patient gives a negative consent to sharing the observation results with other than the general practitioner a securety labe shall be used.
 This mean that the meta.security.code shall be R, and in the user interface, it shall be clearly stated that consent has been refused.

+#### Attachements
+In MedComHomeCareDiagnosticReport it is allowed to include attachments.
+When including an attachment to a diagnosticReport then the element DiagnosticRport.media shall be used.
+It is up to the user to assess when it is relevant to send an attachment.
+Only an attachment of the following formats must be included:

+* Adobe Portable Document Format (PDF)
+* Graphics Interchange Format (gif)
+* JPEG Image
+* Portable Network Graphics (PNG)
+* Tag Image File Format (tiff)

+If the atached file are sent, it is a requirement that the ID and title of the attached file be sent.
+Furthermore, MedCom recommended that the name of the author, as well as the time of creation, of the attached file be signed and sent with it.